The Ecotricity charging points that were common in 2015.

-The most common motorway charging point brand is the Electric Highway, which was acquired by GRIDSERVE, who led a refurbishment scheme.
-Moto have said they want a minimum of six high-powered chargers across half of their estate by the end of 2023, ahead of the government's own target, with Moto's theory being that by 2030, 30% of their customers will be using electric vehicles.
+The most common motorway charging point brand is the Electric Highway, which was acquired by GRIDSERVE.
+Moto have been particularly keen on this, saying they want a minimum of six high-powered chargers across half of their estate by the end of 2023, ahead of the government's own target.
+Their theory is that by 2030, 30% of their customers will be using electric vehicles.

 Issues with a charging point should be sent to the charging point brand, who usually manage it on behalf of the operator.
 Note that while we try to stay up-to-date with regards to new installations and faults, we can only rely on the information we're given.
 As with fuel, motorway charging points sometimes charge higher fees than non-motorway sites, with fees being set by the charging brand depending on local factors.
 Complaints about ICE vehicles obstructing charging areas should be sent to the operator.

 Motorway Charging Point Locator